-I hope you enjoyed this 4 day Seattle itinerary for your quick trip!
-I would love to hear from you what activity or place excites you the most!
+I hope you enjoyed this 4-day Seattle itinerary for your quick trip!
+I would love to hear from you which activity or place excites you the most!
 And as always, if you have any questions or want more info, feel free to DM me!

 Use the hashtag #guidedbydestiny if you do any of these recommendations so I can share it with my followers!
 And if you enjoyed this post, don’t forget to like and share! 🙂